jeralbri/pci-prediction/model-train-validate-code/README.md

 reporting.
 The data cleaning steps described below are based on these BMC2-specific data tables, which cannot be shared due to considerations of data licensing and patient privacy.
-The cleaning steps are included to provide transparency in coding decisions but cannot be applied to directly to NCDR data productions.
+The cleaning steps are included to provide transparency in coding decisions but cannot be applied directly to NCDR data productions.

 Read in the data.